krei-systems/krei-systems.github.io/content/vide.md

           <path d="M12 6L16 8.5V13.5L12 16L8 13.5V8.5L12 6Z" fill="#F492C2"/>
         </svg>
       </div>
-      <p class="epocal-text"><span class="krei-vide">Krei Vide</span> is a blue ocean technology—a novel and transformative concept—that creates an entirely new market space, making competition irrelevant.
-Unlike other technologies that merely seek to replace what already exists, KREI Vide augments and supercharges the potential of current innovations, acting as a catalyst for unprecedented growth and efficiency.</p>
+      <p class="epocal-text"><span class="krei-vide">Vide</span> is a blue ocean technology—a novel and transformative concept—that creates an entirely new market space, making competition irrelevant.
+Unlike other technologies that merely seek to replace what already exists, Vide augments and supercharges the potential of current innovations, acting as a catalyst for unprecedented growth and efficiency.</p>
       </div>
     </div>
     </section>